aschampion/aschampion.github.io/_portfolio/midas.md

   title:   Virtual Reality Interface Device
   alt:     Virtual Reality Interface Device
 ---
 Since first wearing the Oculus Rift in a lab at Georgia Tech I've been fascinated with the novel visualizations and interactions VR affords for data and model exploration.
+I'm prototyping a device exploring if what makes the rift successful as a display &mdash; latency below a sensory-feedback critical barrier made affordable by commodity hardware &mdash; can be also be achieved for intuitive haptic interaction.
 While a public prototype isn't ready to be revealed, the project involves:

 * Arduino (C++ & Processing for hardware monitoring)
 * Sensor fusion, including inertial, computer vision (OpenCV), and custom sensors